-- We work on a No Win No Fee basis which means you don’t need to pay us a penny until your claim is paid.
+- We work on a No Win No Fee basis, which means you don’t need to pay us a penny until your claim is paid.

 - We offer a free initial consultation to discuss your case.

 You have nothing to lose and everything to gain by talking to one of our helpful advisers.
-They will be able to answer all your questions – even the minor ones you think are too silly to ask – and can explain what the next stage of the claim process will be.
+When speaking to our team, they will be able to answer all your questions – even the minor ones you think are too silly to ask.
+Our team can also explain what the next stage of the claim process will be.

 Find out the amounts of compensation you could claim for whiplash injuries.